-- Be notified of the identity of witnesses, as permitted by law, who have been called to speak at the hearing or who have been asked to provide additional written information by the Board.
+- Be notified of the identity of witnesses who have been called to speak at the hearing or who have been asked to provide additional written information by the Board.

-- Be accompanied by a support person.
-A student should select a support person whose schedule allows attendance at the scheduled date and time for the meeting(s) because delays will not be allowed due to the scheduling conflicts of a support person.
-A student is only allowed one support person.
+- Be accompanied by a support person during the portions of the hearing in which the student is participating.
+A student should select a support person whose schedule allows attendance at the scheduled date and time for the academic integrity hearing because delays will not be allowed due to the scheduling conflicts of a support person.

-- Be present at the pertinent stages of the hearing as indicated by the Board.
-The deliberations of the Board are private.
+- Be present at the pertinent stages of the hearing process as indicated by the Director of Community Standards.
+The deliberations of the hearing body are private.

-- Present a personal or community impact statement to the Board upon a finding of “Responsibility”.
+- Present a personal or community impact statement to the hearing body upon a finding of “Responsibility.”

 - An academic integrity hearing shall be conducted by the Board in accordance with the procedures listed below: